-From chatbots to global autonomy — year by year
+From chatbots to global autonomy, year by year — and the schedule keeps moving up.

 The world discovers generative AI can write, code, and reason.
 Most dismiss it as a toy.
 "It hallucinates."
 "It can't do real work."
 Meanwhile, early adopters quietly 10x their output.